I use Makefiles a lot for development. Makefiles have been around for a long

 make: *** No rule to make target 'hello.in', needed by 'hello.out'.
 Stop.

-We got further this time, but make
+We got further this time, but make doesn't know how to build our .in files.

 It shouldn't though; that's our source code.
 We're in charge of doing that.